C64 Cartridges

 The following cartridges have not been tested and should be considered NOT WORKING.

-• TeensyROM - currently in testing but unexpected to fully work before the next Core version
+- TeensyROM - currently unsupported but expected to work with the next Core revision.

-• Sidekick64 - currently in testing but unexpected to fully work before the next Core version
+- Sidekick64 - currently unsupported but expected to work with the next Core revision.

-• GMod2 - we have not tested flashing these cartridges including initial flash with the bootloader included when buying them empty in bulk.
+- GMod2 - we have not tested flashing these cartridges including initial flash with the bootloader included when buying them empty in bulk but they SHOULD work.

 Specific virtual cartridge compatibility